Partial Directed Acyclic Graph (PDAG)

 >>> from pgmpy.base import PDAG

->>> pdag.all_neighbors('A')
+>>> pdag.all_neighbors("A")

 {'B', 'C'}